PetarMc1/bulgarian-plugin-translations/README.md

 # Translated to Bulgarian
-All Minecraft Plugins that i sue and have the languages change option are/will be translated to Bulgarian
+All Minecraft Plugins that i use and have the languages change option are/will be translated to Bulgarian